zorath-env Documentation

 Comments and Export Syntax

-Full-line comments, inline comments, and shell export syntax are supported:
+Full-line comments, inline comments, shell export syntax, and blank lines are supported:

 # This is a full-line comment